RootsReggaeRagga/dog-api/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## 🤝 Contributing

-We welcome contributions! 🙌 Feel free to fork the repo and submit issues or pull requests to enhance the app.

-1. Fork the repository 🧑‍🤝‍🧑
-2. Create a new branch (`git checkout -b feature-name`) 🌱
-3. Make your changes 🛠️
-4. Commit your changes (`git commit -am 'Add feature'`) ✨
-5. Push to the branch (`git push origin feature-name`) 🚀
-6. Open a pull request! 🔄

 ## 🐾 Acknowledgments